-Pursuant to the Services Agreement, Mr. Williams agreed to act as President and Chief Executive Officer of the Company and agreed to devote substantially all of his work-time and attention to the business and affairs of the Company commensurate with the position of President and Chief Executive Officer, although it was acknowledged that he was also CEO of Winshear Gold Corp. and the Company consented to him investing a minimal amount of his work-time to such enterprise whilst he retained such position.
+Pursuant to the Services Agreement dated August 8, 2024 (the "Services Agreement"), Mr. Turvey agreed to act as President and Chief Executive Officer of the Company and agreed to devote substantially all of his work-time and attention to the business and affairs of the Company commensurate with the position of President and Chief Executive Officer.

-Under the Services Agreement: (a) either party could have terminated the agreement by giving the other party twelve months' written notice; (b) the Company could have terminated Mr. Williams' appointment immediately for cause; and (c) the Company could also have elected to terminate Mr. Williams' appointment if it, subject to any requirements in the Employment Standards Act (British Columbia), paid either (a) his base salary plus other benefits which are due for a period of 24 months after the date of termination; or (b) twice his base salary due plus other benefits.
-Mr. Williams was also entitled to certain payments in the event that certain specified change of control-type events occurred, including, broadly: if the Company was subject to a successful takeover bid whereby more than 50% of its issued share capital was acquired: if the Company sold or transferred property or assets which amount to 50% of the consolidated assets of the Company and its subsidiaries or which generate more than 50% of the consolidated operating income or cashflow of the Company and its subsidiaries; or upon the termination of the Company's business or liquidation of its assets.
-If within six months of such an event, the Company had terminated Mr. Williams employment without cause or Mr. Williams terminated his employment because of an adverse change in his duties, salary or benefits, the Company would have been required to pay to Mr. Williams twice his base salary plus other benefits in a lump sum payment.
+Under the Services Agreement: (a) where notice is given during the first 12 months of employment, either party could have terminated the agreement by giving the other party six months' written notice; (b) where notice is given after the first 12 months of his employment, by (i) Mr. Turvey giving to the Company not less than six months' prior written notice; or (ii) the Company giving to Mr. Turvey not less than 12 months' prior written notice; or (c) the Company could have terminated Mr. Turvey's appointment immediately for cause.
+Mr. Turvey was also entitled to certain payments in the event that certain specified change of control-type events occurred, including, broadly: if the Company was subject to a successful takeover bid whereby more than 50% of its issued share capital was acquired; if the Company sold or transferred property or assets which amount to 50% of the consolidated assets of the Company and its subsidiaries or which generate more than 50% of the consolidated operating income or cashflow of the Company and its subsidiaries; or upon the termination of the Company's business or liquidation of its assets.
+If within six months of such an event, the Company had terminated Mr. Turvey's employment without cause or Mr. Turvey terminated his employment because of an adverse change in his duties, salary or benefits, the Company would have been required to pay to Mr. Turvey twice his base salary plus other benefits in a lump sum payment.